sneakers-the-rat/sneakers-the-rat.github.io/_preblog/_posts/2021-03-07-Distributed-Systems-Neuro-Infrastructure.markdown

 Rather than being prescriptive about one community structure, however, what allowed the community structure of private bittorent trackers to develop and experiment with many different types of systems in a shared framework.
 Our goal should *not* be to make yet another single, subdisciplinary-specific database.
 We should learn from the meta-structure of the torrent system and take advantage of separating a protocol from its overlay and make a *federated* peer-to-peer system.

+!! some forums already exist: https://neurostars.org/

 #### Federated Systems

+!! compare to datalad

 There is no shortage of databases for scientific data, what limits their use is their fragmentation.
 Each subdiscipline having a separate database makes combining information from across even extremely similar subdisciplines combinatorically complex and laborious.
 It also makes finding the correct database for a given dataset often a matter of having prior knowledge or wild luck.